hantsy/spring-reactive-sample/docs/data-neo4j.md

 }
 ```

-Let's have a look at this controller, it is very similar to the general imperative version in Spring MVC, but here it returns a reactive specific `Mono` or `Flux` in these methods.

 In the above  `get` method, when the post is not found  it will throw a `PostNotFoundException`.
 Create a  `@RestControllerAdvice` annotated class to handle this exception.

 ```java